CloudNiner/geotrellis/docs/guide/module-hierarchy.rst

 *Provides:* ``geotrellis.vector.*``

--  Provides a scala idiomatic wrapper around JTS types: Point, Line (LineString in JTS), Polygon, MultiPoint, MultiLine (MultiLineString in JTS), MultiPolygon, GeometryCollection
+-  Provides idiomatic helpers for the JTS types: Point, LineString, Polygon, MultiPoint, MultiLineString, MultiPolygon, GeometryCollection
 -  Methods for geometric operations supported in JTS, with results that provide a type-safe way to match over possible results of geometries.
--  Provides a Feature type that is the composition of a geometry and a generic data type.
+-  Provides a Feature type that is the composition of an id, geometry and a generic data type.
 -  Read and write geometries and features to and from GeoJSON.
 -  Read and write geometries to and from WKT and WKB.